 U.S. States Where Online Casinos Are Legal

-As of 2025, seven states have legalized online casinos.
-These are the states of New Jersey, Delaware, Michigan, Pennsylvania, Connecticut, Rhode Island, and West Virginia.
-The sites are fully regulated and operational.
+As of 2026, eight states have legalized online casinos.
+These are the states of New Jersey, Delaware, Michigan, Pennsylvania, Connecticut, Rhode Island, West Virginia, and Maine.
+The sites are fully regulated and operational, except in Maine, where iGaming has been legalized but the market has yet to launch.
 Each jurisdiction has its own licensing and taxation framework, including programs for responsible gambling.

 For the rest of the country, iGaming legislation varies from state to state.
 Many other states permit sports betting, lotteries, land-based casinos, and sweepstakes-style gaming, but draw the line at online casino legalization.